joe307bad/act/docs/Roadmap.md

 - [ ] **[MOBILE] [WEB] [OPS]** - Photo uploads as seperate entities and attached to checkins
 - [ ] **[MOBILE]** - More advanced stats on checkins (checkins per hour, checkins per day, who has the most points in a specific time frame, etc.)
 - More listed in the READMEs of Points

+## Tech Debt

+- [ ] **[MOBILE]** - TabbedList/Selector is convoluted because of optimization experimentation.
+TabbedList/Selector should be AchievementList specific and not overly generalized.